How to Make a Disappearing 9-Patch Quilt

 - The four sections cut from the original blocks are called the daughter blocks

 A Few More Facts About the Quilt Blocks

 - The outer four corners of the parent nine patch block remain squares in the daughters.

 - The center square of the parent block becomes a small square at one corner of each daughter.

 - The squares that sit at the inner midpoints of the parent block become narrow bars in daughters.

-Each fabric in this parent nine patch block is unique, producing a more scrappy layout than the block on page 1, where one fabric is repeated.
+Each fabric in this parent nine patch block is unique, producing a more scrappy layout than the block in the step above, where one fabric is repeated.
 Squares in corners are not necessarily the same color warmth or color value, adding even more variety to the daughters.

 Remember that all Disappearing Nine Patch daughters cut from the same parent will contain the same fabrics in their small squares and narrow bars.